Discover Hidden Laos

 Often overlooked in favor of Vietnam, this largely undiscovered Southeast Asian star has an exciting secret side.
 Tom Moore embarks on a fascinating adventure through the lesser-known regions of Laos.

-We all peered over the edge of the boat to find a three-metre-long python making its way out of the water and on to the shore.
+We all peered over the edge of the boat to find a three-meter-long python making its way out of the water and on to the shore.

 The luscious green rice paddies, where territory is marked by stilt houses, feel non-existent as we leave Mai Chau in darkness at 5.30am, heading from northwest Vietnam for the Laos border.